markdessain/bridge/academy/emails/2018-05-22-weekly_reminder.md

 Hello Everyone,

-I missed sending the reminder email earlier this this week, but we still be playing as usual.

 ####  Walmer Castle Bridge Group Reminder

 Just a quick reminder about the bridge this _Wednesday_ at _The Walmer Castle_.
 As usual it will continue to be a gentle duplicate where everyone is welcome and I will be available throughout the evening to answer any bridge related questions.